cornell-netlab/MicroP4/extensions/csa/tutorials/README.md

 ctrl + d
 ```
-We have provided solution for every exercise.
+We have provided a solution for every exercise.

 bravo!
-They have developed a modular router and completed Chopin 1O1 tutorial.
+You have developed a modular router and completed Chopin 1O1 tutorial.